 We've answered some frequently asked questions to help trustees navigate this new regulation - but please note that details are subject to change.

 Our team of trusts experts is ready to help trusts and trustees with the registration process.
-Please contact us to find out more about what we can do for you.
+If you would like to register a trust with HMRC, please contact us to find out more about what we can do for you.

 The Regulations introduced a legal requirement for trustees of certain trusts to register information about the trusts and related individuals with HMRC.